The East End of London has undergone a number of transformations in the last century, and there is no better example than Shoreditch.

 Brick Lane Market

-A bustling hub for art, antiques, second-hand goods, and vintage clothing, Brick Lane Market is held on the northern end of the iconic lane which makes it a great place to shop before or after a delicious Bangladeshi meal.
+A bustling hub for art, antiques, second-hand goods, and vintage clothing, Brick Lane Market, sometimes known as the Sunday market, is held on the northern end of the iconic lane which makes it a great place to shop before or after a delicious Bangladeshi meal.

 Keep an eye out for hidden art deco gems as well as art by local artists.